Whoaa512/starred/README.md

 - [tinylibs/tinypool](https://github.com/tinylibs/tinypool) - 🧵 A minimal and tiny Node.js Worker Thread Pool implementation (38KB)
 - [ozanyurtsever/verbum](https://github.com/ozanyurtsever/verbum) - Verbum is a fully flexible text editor based on lexical framework.
 - [elastic/eui](https://github.com/elastic/eui) - Elastic UI Framework 🙌
-- [payloadcms/payload](https://github.com/payloadcms/payload) - Built with React + TypeScript, Payload is a free and open-source Headless CMS. [✩Star] if you support our work!
+- [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
+No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework
 - [actions/cache](https://github.com/actions/cache) - Cache dependencies and build outputs in GitHub Actions
 - [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.